deNBI/cloud-user-docs/wiki/portal.md

 Also if you want to use mosh (see https://mosh.org/ ) you can choose to open UDP ports.

 ### Connect to your Virtual Machine
-After starting a virtual machine a modal will open informing you how to connect to your virtual machine.
+After the virtual machine has been started a modal with connection information is displayed.
 Alternatively you can find this information in the Instance Overview.

 ![show_info](img/show_info.png)